somrajroy/AWS3TierArchitecturewithTFModules/README.md

    complicated).
 Simplicity and elegance are core of the official AWS Terraform modules.
 The modules encapsulate complex AWS resource configurations into easy-to-use interfaces, where users only need to provide a few inputs to create or manage an AWS resource.
 These principles (DRY & KISS) are widely used in the software development and are effective in improving code quality and reducing errors.  <br/>
-- `Terraform best Practices & software development best practices` : The official AWS Terraform modules are developed and maintained by the AWS team, ensuring that they follow best practices and are regularly updated to incorporate new features and improvements.
+- `Terraform best Practices, software development best practices` : The official AWS Terraform modules are developed and maintained by the AWS team, ensuring that they follow best practices and are regularly updated to incorporate new features and improvements.
 By leveraging these modules, everyone can benefit from the  expertise of the AWS team and the wider Terraform community.
-The approach can help deliver high-quality solutions to customers that are easy to maintain and scale over time.<br/>
+The approach can help deliver high-quality solutions to customers that are easy to maintain and scale over time. <br/>
 - `Standardization` : The official AWS Terraform modules follow standardized practices and conventions, ensuring that infrastructure deployments adhere to best practices and are consistent with industry standards.
 You inherit AWS-recommended configurations.
 This standardization ensures that infrastructure follows AWS-recommended guidelines.<br/>